jorge-sepulveda/Structures-and-Algos/Project 3/README.md

 ### Priority Queue Functions:
   - insert(T e) : inserts e into the Queue
   - removeMin() : removes the minimum
-  - printElements() : prints all the elements in the structures
   - empty() : returns a boolean if there is anything in the Queues
   - size() : returns the current size of the queue